apify/apify-docs/sources/academy/webscraping/switching_to_typescript/watch_mode_and_tsconfig.md

 ---

-So far, each time we've made changes to our TypeScript code, we've had to run the `tsc FILE_NAME.ts` command in terminal.
+Thus far, each time we've made changes to our TypeScript code, we've had to run the `tsc FILE_NAME.ts` command in the terminal.
 Very quickly, this becomes repetitive and cumbersome, especially for large projects with more than one file.
 Luckily, the TypeScript compiler has a special feature called **watch mode**, which will watch a specific file (or all **.ts** files) for any changes.
 If any changes are made, it will automatically recompile.

 > Test out watch mode on a single file by using the `--watch` (or `-w` for short) flag like so: `tsc FILE_NAME --watch`.

 ## tsconfig.json {#tsconfig}

-If your project has more than one file, it's a necessity to have a `tsconfig.json` file in the root of your project.
+If your project has more than one file, it's necessary to have a `tsconfig.json` file at the root of your project.
 This is a file which allows you to configure TypeScript to your liking, as well as utilize a "general" watch mode that watches all TS files and recompiles when changes are made.

 ### Creating the file {#creating-the-file}